 I loved writing the last book where this situation occurred.
 It was a blast.
 It was good.

 I wrote two other books as well…which were really pretty good in my own mind…but I just couldn’t get behind them enough to go to a publisher and have them put them in print…imagining I could have gotten such a deal in the first place.

 I sold 1000 – 2000 copies of this book when it was released.
 Ironically it was released the same week as Kirk Douglas’s book by the same name.
 I did a non-book-signing at a bookstore near my home only to realize I was entering a very tough world.

 The Gift is a really good book.

-Once the book was liquidated I chose to not sell it any more but to give it away.
-And I’ve given away perhaps a million copies.
+Once the book was liquidated I chose to not sell it anymore, but give it away instead…and I’ve given away perhaps a million copies.
 You’ll see it on the front page of the website at Christmas time if I decide to do such a thing again.

 2000 copies is a failure.